Emergency and Critical Care

 Current Status: Active

-Principal Investigator: Kelly Hall, DVM, DACVECC
+Principal Investigator: Kelly Tart, DVM, DACVECC

 Purpose: Early goal directed therapy has been shown in several human studies to improve patient outcome when used to guide resuscitation in the emergency department, but requires invasive monitoring tools such as central catheters to measure CVP and ScvO2, which are not universally utilized by veterinarians.
 The InSpectra Tissue Spectrometer is an emerging technology that may help veterinarians rapidly and non-invasively identify patients with occult shock.
 The purpose of this study is to evaluate a goal-directed therapy protocol approach to canine patients in shock that includes tissue oxygen levels (StO2) as measured by the InSpectra Tissue Spectrometer.
 Data from this initial, Phase II trial will be used to inform design and development of a larger, Phase III trial.